dojo/docs/dojo/parser.rst

 The Dojo Parser
 ===============

-:Status: Contributed
-:Version: 1.7
-:Authors: Peter Higgins, Nathan Toone, Bill Keese, kolban

 .. contents::
     :depth: 3

 The Dojo Parser is an optional module which is used to convert specially decorated nodes in the DOM and convert them into :ref:`Dijits <dijit/index>`.
-By `decorated` we mean use of a `data-dojo-type` (data-dojo-type) attribute.
+By `decorated` we mean use of a `data-dojo-type` attribute.
 Any "Class" (or object, such as the ones created by :ref:`dojo.declare <dojo/declare>`) can be instantiated by using a `data-dojo-type` attribute on some node in the DOM, and create a widget out of it.

 This is not limited to Dijit, or :ref:`dojo.declare <dojo/declare>`.